Natural Alternative to Muscle Relaxers: What Works and Why

 3. Follow consistent routines – Natural remedies work best with consistent use.

 4. Incorporate anti-inflammatory foods – Add ginger, turmeric, leafy greens, and omega-3s.
+Foods with antioxidant properties, such as blueberries and cherries, may also help reduce inflammation and muscle damage.

 5. Prioritize sleep and stress reduction – Poor sleep and chronic stress increase muscle tension.